-Votes lined up in cars on Monday to deliver mail ballots at a Shawnee County drop box in Topeka.
+Votes line up in cars to deliver mail ballots at a Shawnee County drop box in Topeka.
 As voters become skittish about the status of their mail ballot, some are voting in-person via provisional ballot.
 (Noah Taborda/Kansas Reflector)

 TOPEKA — Kansas election officials and activists are concerned with the high number of people who requested mail ballots showing up at polling places to cast in-person ballots instead.